Medicines and autistic children

 The side effects of atypical antipsychotics include:

-Anxiety and obsessional behaviour
+Anxiety and obsessive behaviour

-The most common side effects of SSRIs are:
+The side effects of SSRIs include:

-- irritable or nervous feelings.
+- irritable or restless feelings

 Teenagers and grown-ups can experience sexual dysfunction with SSRIs.

 SSRIs have a possible link to suicidal thoughts.
 If your child is taking SSRIs, it’s important to pay close attention to their behaviour, emotions and moods.